There are so many ways to fundraise for Roy Castle Lung Cancer Foundation – that don’t involve running a marathon!

 Contact your local supermarket by writing to the Charity or Community Champion at your local store and ask if you could arrange a bag packing service there.
 Then round up the troops and get packing.
 We can provide you with collection cans and donation buckets, as well as charity T-shirts.

 Ask your friends and family to make a donation to Roy Castle Lung Cancer Foundation instead of buying you a birthday present.
-You can now do this directly through Facebook and the money raised comes directly to us.
+It’s easy to set this up directly through Facebook and 100% of the money raised comes directly to us.

 Dress down days